Tuesday, December 13, 2016

 Ray Rayner would move on to WGN-TV in 1961.
 Rayner's first role on WGN was as Sergeant Pettibone, the host of the afternoon "The Dick Tracy Show" in 1961.
 Here, Rayner sported a 2-way wrist radio like Tracy's, through which he would pretend to hear the call "Tracy...this is the Chief...," and the Chief would describe the latest trouble caused by Pruneface, etc., which would be the cue to roll a Dick Tracy cartoon.

 Ray Rayner, as Sgt.
-Pettibone was the host of the Dick Tracy Show with Police dog Tracer on WGN-TV.
+Pettibone was the host of the Dick Tracy Show with Police Dog Tracer on WGN-TV.

 Among other low-budget Rayner's morning show feature was "Let's Go into the Closet," where he would find a marching band jacket and baton (no doubt borrowed from the Big Top Band on Bozo) and proceed to march around the set to some corny tune.
 Then, there were the traffic reports, which were an attempt to keep parents from switching to the news on another channel.
-The reports were dubbed over a b/w aerial video of the expressways the same video was shown every day.
+The reports were dubbed over a b/w aerial video of the expressways the same video was shown daily.

 He joined the cast of Bozo's Circus as a country bumpkin clown "Oliver O. Oliver" who had a talent for singing.
 Bozo and Oliver sang songs like 'A Clown Is a Kind of a Guy.